Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/01_display_a_3d_ship/index.md

 The combination of the world, view and projection matrices is called the world-view-projection matrix, or model-view-projection matrix (MVP matrix).
 In 3D engines and AOIS, this matricx is computed in a program that run on the GPU and is called a shader.
 More specifically, it is needed to have at least a vertex shader to compute this matrix, and a fragment shader to compute the color of the pixel on the screen once we know the coordinates of each vertex on the screen.

-In Monogame, the BasicEffect class can play the role of both the vertex and fragment shader.
+In MonoGame, the BasicEffect class can play the role of both the vertex and fragment shader.
 It is a class that is used to draw 3D models with a basic effect, like a single color or a texture.
 We will use the BasicEffect class to draw the player's model.

 Here is the code for the Player's class Draw function: